-The province of Styria with the capital Graz is located in the southeast Austria, It borders the federal states Carinthia (SW), Salzburg (W) upper Austria (N), Lower Austria (N) and that Burgenland (O) and to the south Slovenia, The Celts operated as early as the fourth century BC, cultivated viticulture.
-As in all of Central Europe, there was also an emperor here Charlemagne (742-814) gave new impetus to viticulture.
-Great services to the Styrian viticulture acquired in the Middle Ages, the Roman Catholic church and their monasteries, especially the Abbey of Rein Cistercian Order, In 1406 already 535 places with 6,000 vineyards were documented.
-In the 16th century, with 35,000 hectares, the vineyard was about eight times larger than today.
+The state of Styria with the capital Graz is in the southeast Austria, It borders on the federal states Carinthia (SW), Salzburg (W) upper Austria (N), Lower Austria (N) and that Burgenland (O) as well as in the south Slovenia, The Celts started cultivating wine from the fourth century BC.
+As in all of Central Europe, Kaiser gave here Charlemagne (742-814) new impulses for viticulture.
+In the Middle Ages, Roman Catholic wine made great contributions to Styrian viticulture church and their monasteries, especially the Rein des Abbey Cistercian Order, In 1406, 535 towns with 6,000 vineyards were documented.
+In the 16th century, with 35,000 hectares, the area under vines was around eight times as large as today.

-The Habsburgs still highly esteemed in Styria today Archduke Johann (1782-1859) owned a castle in today's Schilcherzentrum Stainz, He founded a trial vineyard near Marburg in 1822, thus setting the course for a quality-oriented viticulture.
-The archduke planted the previously unknown on the spot grape varieties Traminer, Sauvignon Blanc, Silvaner, Riesling and Pinot Blanc and new education forms try out.
-In addition, he promoted winegrower training and the hygiene in wine making.
-In 1872, the Styrian fruit and wine school was founded in Marburg.
-The first director Hermann Goethe (1837-1911) was one of the most distinguished winegrowers and ampelographers his time.
-Today, the Styrian winegrowers in the viticulture school in Silberberg trained at Leibnitz.
+The Habsburg man still highly revered in Styria today Archduke Johann (1782-1859) owned a castle in what is now the Schilcher center Stainz, In 1822, he founded a test winery near Marburg, thereby setting the course for quality-oriented viticulture.
+The archduke had the previously unknown local grape varieties Traminer, Sauvignon Blanc, Silvaner, Riesling and Pinot Blanc planted and new ones education forms try out.
+He also promoted winemaker training and the hygiene in wine making.
+The Styrian fruit and wine school was founded in Marburg in 1872.
+The first director Hermann Goethe (1837-1911) was one of the most prominent winegrowers and ampelographers its time.
+Today the Styrian winegrowers in the wine growing school in Silberberg trained at Leibnitz.

-After the First World War (1914-1918) went through the provisions of the Versailles Treaty, a large part of the vineyards Slovenia lost.
-The Second World War (1939-1945) brought great devastation, since Styria was in many places combat area.
-The viticulture suffered a decline and in the early 1960s, the vineyard area was only about 1,600 hectares.
-Through targeted promotion of the Styrian state government by means of wine plans with renewal and increase of the vineyards and conversion to modern education forms until today, the vine stock has been increased again to more than two and a half times.
+After the First World War (1914-1918), the provisions of the Versailles Treaty affected a large part of the vineyards Slovenia lost.
+The Second World War (1939-1945) brought great devastation, since Styria was a battle area in many places.
+Winegrowing fell and in the early 1960s the area under vines was only around 1,600 hectares.
+Through targeted promotion of the Styrian state government by means of winegrowing plans with renewal and addition of the vineyards as well as conversion to modern times education forms the vine stock has been increased more than two and a half times to date.

-The climate lies at the interface of southern European Mediterranean climate in the west and south, as well as Pannonian climate with hot, low-precipitation summers in the southeast.
-The annual precipitation amounts to 1,200 in the west, but only 800 millimeters in the east.
-Large variations in temperature between day and night in autumn give the wines a variety of aromas.
-In the southeastern area around Bad Gleichenberg, Kapfenstein, Kloch, Riegersburg and Straden dominate soils of volcanic origin with towering Vuklean Angels, sandy loams, clays and basalt weathering.
-In Sausal, there is a silicate rocky brown earth above mica schist and gneiss.
-Around Fürstenfeld and north of Hartberg and Weiz there are slate weathering soils.
-In the hill country of Gamlitz, Shine, Grassnitzberg, Plössnitz, Zieregg and Zoppelberg is found as Opok designated sandy-clayey sedimentary rock, mixed with shell limestone.
+The climate lies at the intersection of the southern European Mediterranean climate in the west and south, and the Pannonian climate with hot, low-precipitation summers in the southeast.
+The annual rainfall amounts to 1,200 in the west, but only 800 millimeters in the east.
+Large temperature fluctuations between day and night in autumn give the wines a variety of aromas.
+In the southeastern area around Bad Gleichenberg, Kapfenstein, Kloch, Riegersburg and Straden are dominated by soils of volcanic origin with towering Vuklan cones, sandy loams, clays and basalt weathering.
+In Sausal there is a silicate rock brown earth over mica slate and gneiss.
+There are slate weathering soils around Fürstenfeld and north of it around Hartberg and Weiz.
+In the hills of Gamlitz, Shine, Grassnitzberg, Plössnitz, Zieregg and Zoppelberg is found as Opok designated sandy-clay sedimentary rock, mixed with shell limestone.

-The Union Wine Styria represents over 750 members who are other major winegrowing communities Styrian terroir & classic wineries and Archduke Johann Weine, The wineries are listed among the wine regions.
-At three quarters, white wines are produced, which are mostly dry, fresh fruit and easily expanded in alcohol.
-A special Styrian specialty is the Schilcher of the sort Blue Wildbacher,
+The Union Wine Styria represents over 750 members, there are also large winegrowers' associations Styrian terroir & classic wineries and Archduke Johann Weine, The wineries are listed among the wine-growing regions.
+Three-quarters of the way, white wines are produced, which are mostly dry, fresh fruit and slightly aged in alcohol.
+A special Styrian specialty is Schilcher from the variety Blue Wildbacher,

 In 2016, the vineyards covered a total of 4,633 hectares of vineyards.
 Compared to 2009 with 4,242 hectares, there was an increase of 8%.
-The share of clearly dominant white wine varieties is 77.6%, the proportion of red wines 22.4%.
+The proportion of clearly dominating white wine varieties is 77.6%, the proportion of red wine varieties 22.4%.
 The ranking of the first five varieties remained the same.

 | Grape variety - Austrian |